-- Restrictions on construction activities - O Hours of construction are proposed to be revised to be more restrictive for the loudest noise generating construction activities, but offer greater flexibility overall by allowing for lower noise generating construction and property maintenance activities to occur at any time.
+- Restrictions on construction activities - O Hours of construction are proposed to be revised to be more restrictive for the loudest noise generating construction activities.
 The new hours would limit construction hours to 7:00 a.m.
 7:00 p.m., provided noise levels do not exceed 80 dBA Leq adjacent to noise-sensitive uses.
-Construction could occur outside of those hours at lower noise levels.
-Noise related to typical or occasional property maintenance, including the use of domestic power tools, are not subject to the new construction hours. - Standards for field measurements, including equipment and methodology - Newly added standards include specific criteria for industry standard measuring tools.
+Construction could occur outside of those hours at lower noise levels in accordance with the standards set in the ordinance.
+The proposed ordinance clarifies that noise related to typical or occasional property maintenance not subject to a building permit, including the use of domestic power tools, are not subject to the new construction hours. - Noise Deviation Permit - Construction or activities that will temporarily exceed noise levels may still request a Noise Deviation Permit.
+The noise ordinance proposes to amend the notification and appeal period language of the Noise Deviation Permit process.
+Extending both periods of time from five to ten days will make the process consistent with other discretionary permits and allow additional opportunities for public input.
+While not a revision to the permit process, the application requirements have also been modified for clarity purposes.
+Applicants will still be required to demonstrate all actions taken to comply with the ordinance, why compliance cannot be achieved, and proposed methods to minimize noise during the temporary activity.
+These requests are infrequent and staff anticipates that they will continue to be infrequent, limited to one to two per year. - Standards for field measurements, including equipment and methodology - Newly added standards include specific criteria for industry standard measuring tools.
 Specific location and methods are included to properly measure different noise levels for code compliance.